How can I help?

 The university considers journey times of up to 90 minutes each way, to and from placement, to be acceptable as a standard commute.
 We do not take into consideration traffic.
 On average, most journeys by public transport or car will take one hour.

-For calculating approximate journey times, the Placement Office use the term time address of the student found on InPlace or provided on your student profile prior to you joining the university and refer to AA Route Planner for car travel and Travel Line Journey Planner for public transport.
+For calculating approximate journey times, the Placement Office use the term time address of the student found on InPlace or provided on your student profile prior to you joining the university and refer to Google Maps for both car travel and for public transport.
 Please ensure that your address is correct and up to date, particularly if you are on a three-year course and could change address each academic year.

 All students using their own vehicle must ensure that their motor insurance covers them for travel to and from their placement or activity of the placement, as the insurer may not deem this to be Social, Domestic and Pleasure cover (SD&P).
 The University does not hold this cover or accept any responsibility or liability for damage caused to your or third-party vehicles and property.
 We support ride sharing students as a means of controlling costs and the environmental impact of student travel.
 We do recommend that where students share cars, they should make a clear agreement prior to the start of the sharing including about dividing up the costs of fuel.